2019 Neom Beach Soccer Cup

-The 2019 Neom Beach Soccer Cup is an international beach soccer tournament approved by the FIFA and held in the Saudi Arabia’s city of Neom from 17 to 20 July 2019 in beaches of the Red Sea coast.
+The 2019 Neom Beach Soccer Cup was first ever Neom Beach Soccer Cup (part of 1st Neom Beach Games) an international beach soccer tournament approved by the FIFA and held in the Saudi Arabia’s city of Neom from 17 to 20 July 2019 in beaches of the Red Sea coast.

 Teams

 There are six teams are participating in the tournament; England, China, Egypt, UAE, Oman and Saudi Arabia.
 It is separated into two groups as follows:

 The winner of each group will meet in the final to contest the title of the tournament, while the second of each group will meet for the third, and the third of each group will play for the fifth place.